-- The Target of Evaluation (TOE) is the ST23YR48A, a dual contact/contactless Smartcard IC based on the 8/16-bit ST23 CPU core, with 48 Kbytes EEPROM, an internally generated clock, an MPU, an internal True Random Number Generator (TRNG) and accelerators dedicated to cryptographic algorithms. - Operations are synchronized with an internally generated clock issued by the Clock Generator module.
+- 16 The products having different NVM sizes can be distinguished by their product identification number, included in the traceability number, as detailed in their Data Sheets. - 17 In this Security Target, the terms "TOE" or "ST23ZL48A / ST23ZL34A / ST23ZL18A" mean all 3 products. - 18 The rest of this document applies to all products, except when a particular mention to one of the products is added.
+For easier reading, the restrictions corresponding to a particular product are typeset as indicated here. - 19 The TOE is a serial access Smartcard IC based on the enhanced 8/16-bit ST23 CPU core, with 48 Kbytes EEPROM for the ST23ZL48A / 34 Kbytes EEPROM for the ST23ZL34A / 18 Kbytes EEPROM for the ST23ZL18A, an internally generated clock, an MPU, an internal True Random Number Generator (TRNG) and accelerators dedicated to cryptographic algorithms. - 20 Operations are synchronized with an internally generated clock issued by the Clock Generator module.
 The internal speed of the device is fully software programmable.
 High performance can be reached by using high speed internal clock frequency (up to 29 MHz).
-The CPU interfaces with the on-chip RAM, ROM and EEPROM memories via an internal bus offering 16 MBytes of linear addressing space, protected by the memory protection unit (MPU) without performance loss. - An RF interface including an RF Universal Asynchronous Receiver Transmitter (RF UART) enables contactless communication up to 848 Kbits/s compatible with the ISO 14443-B standard. - 17 The CPU includes the Arithmetic Logic Unit (ALU) and the control logic.
+The CPU interfaces with the on-chip RAM, ROM and EEPROM memories via an internal bus offering 16 MBytes of linear addressing space, protected by the memory protection unit (MPU) without performance loss.

+21 The CPU includes the Arithmetic Logic Unit (ALU) and the control logic.